jakehsiao/GAN-in-Keras/README.md

+**Note**: this repo is forked from "osh/KerasGAN".

 # KerasGAN
-This module includes a GAN implementation in Keras for the MNIST data set See full article @ https://oshearesearch.com/index.php/2016/07/01/mnist-generative-adversarial-model-in-keras/
+This module includes a GAN implementation in Keras for the GooglePlus "In Your Circles" data set See full article @ https://oshearesearch.com/index.php/2016/07/01/mnist-generative-adversarial-model-in-keras/

 # GAN Overview